pixpilot/scaffoldfy/docs/FEATURES.md

 }
 ```

-#### 2. Dependency-Based Templates
+#### 2. Dependency-Based Configurations

-Enable templates only when certain dependencies exist:
+Enable configurations only when certain dependencies exist:

 ```json
 {